Talks & meetings

 9thRadley – Mike Evans “The Fitzharry’s Estate – from medieval knights to atomic spies”.
 Church of St James the Great, 7:30pm.

-11th – British Modern Military History Society (Woodcote) – Ian Jones “Malice Aforethought – The History of the Booby Trap”.
-Woodcote Village Hall, 7:30pm; e–mail info@bmmhs.org or check www.bmmhs.org for more details.
+11thBritish Modern Military History Society (Woodcote) – Mike Nicholas “The Battle of the Bulge”.
+Woodcote Village Hall, 7:30pm; e-mail info@bmmhs.org or check www.bmmhs.org for more details.

-11thStanford in the Vale – Stephen Barker “Oxford In the English Civil War”.
+11thStanford in the Vale – Stephen Barker “Oxford in the English Civil War”.
 Large Village Hall, 7:30pm.

 23rdMarcham – Peter Barker “Birds of Otmoor”.
 Marcham Centre, Barrow Close, 7:15pm.